sloppycoder/nfsx/foundation/readme.md

 * Centrally managed application configuration.
 Each module will download configuration from the configuration server during startup.

 ### Modules
-#### auth-server
-a minimal oauth2 server. should be replaced with a full featured security server, e.g. [JBoss Keycloak](http://keycloak.jboss.org) for production implemenation.

-#### cloud-server
-a minimal cloud infrastructure server that servers as config server, Eureka server and Turbine dashboard server.

 #### domain
 Domain data models and APIs for RESTful micro services.
 They should be referenced in individual micro service implementation and service consumers.